chaos-lang/chaos-lang.org/website/blog/2021-01-21-chaos-release-notes-v0.2.0.md

   Undefined variable: a
 ```

-Now it's possible to separete `stdout` and `stderr` for the same Chaos program:
+Now it's possible to separate `stdout` and `stderr` for the same Chaos program:

 ```shell
 $ chaos tests/shell/absorber.kaos 2>&1 > stdout.dump